mhausenblas/rbac.dev/README.md

-A site dedicated to collecting good practices and tooling around Kubernetes RBAC.
+A site dedicated to good practices and tooling around Kubernetes RBAC.
 Both pull requests and issues are welcome.

+For recipes, tips and tricks around RBAC see [recipes.rbac.dev](https://recipes.rbac.dev/).

 ## Official Kubernetes docs